Datsu-A Ron: Historical background

 "Datsu-A Ron" has been said to be Fukuzawa's response to a failed attempt by Koreans to organize an effective reform faction, an attempt he had supported.
 He had invited young Korean aristocrats to his school.
 He supported Yu Giljun who is the first foreign student of Korea, and one of his disciples, Kim Okgyun, attempted a coup d'état in 1884 but failed.
 These failures pushed Fukuzawa to develop his "leaving Asia" ideology.
-Nevertheless, the assistance provided to radical Koreans during this era was generally not intended to lead to complete independence for the peninsula, but rather sought to bring Korea under ever greater Japanese influence.
-This culminated in the cynical power-plays undertaken in Korea by both Koreans supported by Fukuzawa and the Japanese Imperial Army during the Sino-Japanese War.
+Nevertheless, the assistance provided to radical Koreans during this era was generally not intended to lead to complete independence for the peninsula, but rather sought to expand Japanese influence in Korea even further.
+This culminated in the cynical power-plays undertaken in Korea by Koreans supported by Fukuzawa and by the Japanese Imperial Army during the First Sino-Japanese War.

 Fukuzawa's enthusiastic support of the war had much to do with his opinions about modernization.
 Like many of his peers in the government, Fukuzawa ultimately believed modernization in Asia could best be achieved at the point of a gun.
 He believed that China suffered from archaic and unchanging principles.
-At the time of the war, foot binding was still the practice in China as well as cruel punishments and torture that Japan had already outlawed, opium was sold on the street, and political institutions were failing to fend off foreign incursions.
+At the time of the war, foot binding was still a common practice in China, opium usage was widespread, and the Qing government was failing to fend off exploitative foreign incursions.
 Railroads and taxation were sold to pay debt.
 Japan, similarly, suffered the humiliation of having to endure unequal treaties with the Western powers, and Fukuzawa hoped a display of military prowess would sway opinion in the West towards treaty revision.
 In his hopes for a strong Japan, Fukuzawa saw the Asian countries around Japan as potential deterrents in need of guidance.

 Legacy

 In 2004, Yo Hirayama researched the intellectual legacy of the article, and concluded that was effectively forgotten from its publication in 1885 until the 1950s, when it started to be cited as an example of Japanese militarism during the Meiji period.

 "Datsu-A Ron" did not attract any comment upon its publication in 1885.
 Hirayama found no references to it in Jiji Shinpo after March 16, 1885 or in Tokyo Yokohama Mainichi Shinbun, Yubin Houchi Shinbun, or Choya Shinbun between March 17 and March 27, and concluded that it was effectively forgotten for the next 48 years.
-On July 1933, Keio Gijyuku included the editorial in volume 2 of Zoku-Fukuzawa Zenshū (続福澤全集, "The Continued Complete Works of Fukuzawa").
+In July 1933, Keio Gijyuku included the editorial in volume 2 of Zoku-Fukuzawa Zenshū (続福澤全集, "The Continued Complete Works of Fukuzawa").
 Since then, Fukuzawa has been considered to be the writer.
 No further comment occurred from 1933 to 1951.

 During the 1950s and 1960s, it was cited in a number of books and articles: